-The low top Adidas Superstar 80s New Bold sneaker is available for women with sizes ranging from 5 to 11.
+The low-top Adidas Superstar 80s New Bold sneaker is available for women.
 It maintains the same lace-up enclosure of its predecessor models along with a lightly padded collar.
-It is constructed in medium widths for women.
-It generally fits accordingly, though; some found it to fit slightly larger than standard sizing.
+Being a low-top, it lets the ankles have unrestricted mobility.

 The low top sneaker mixes the look of a delicate espadrille shoe with the touch of contemporary tooling.
 Women are free to sport dresses, sundresses, leggings, jeggings, denim, and many more.
 Going for a full Adidas look would require track pants and suits, but unfortunately, the sneaker lacks the contrasting color on its Three Stripes.

 Tonal colors are employed on the sneaker’s upper that goes along the off-white pigment of the toe cap and the sole.
 The more detectable difference between this model and other Superstars is the jute rope detail running along the perimeter of the shoe.